 - Memory usage

-- Number of client connections (excluding connections from replicas (previously referred to as “Redis slaves”).
+Number of client connections (excluding connections from replicas (previously referred to as “Redis slaves”).

 - Rejected connections